shaungt1/The-Veritas-Automata-Juramentum-of-AI-and-Robotics/README.md

 # The-Veritas-Automata-Juramentum-of-AI-and-Robotics
+> The purpose stated in the oath emphasizes the role of practitioners in the fields of computer science and engineering to ensure that artificial intelligence (AI) and robotics are utilized to assist humanity, contribute to the welfare of all, and enhance the quality of life.
+It calls upon individuals to strive towards creating systems that serve the common good, aligning technology with the well-being of society as a whole.

 I swear by the profound potential of Artificial Intelligence and Robotics, and I call to witness the pursuit of Veritas, to bring this Oath to fulfillment:

 1. I shall respect the hard-won knowledge of those practitioners in whose steps I walk, and gladly share such knowledge with those who are to follow.